 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Woody Stephens and Forty Niner (within shouting distance of this marker); County Named, 1852 (within shouting distance of this marker); Collecting Red River's History (approx. 3.4 miles away); Clay City Timber Industry / Early Iron Works (approx. 3.4 miles away); Battle-June 8, 1864 Little Mountain Indian Mound (approx. 14.6 miles away); Civil War Robbery / Bank Sues (approx. 14.8 miles away); Mt.
-Sterling, Kentucky (approx. 14.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Woody Stephens and Forty Niner (here, next to this marker); Persian Gulf War Memorial (a War Memorial (a few steps from this marker); Courthouse Burned (within shouting distance of this marker); Powell County Veterans Memorial (within shouting distance of this marker); Collecting Red River's History (approx. 3.4 miles away); Clay City Timber Industry / Early Iron Works (approx. 3.4 miles away); Pilot Knob (approx. 7 miles away).
 Touch for a list and map of all markers in Stanton.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 380 times since then.
-Last updated on November 26, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-Photos: 1, 2, 3. submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 22, 2021.
+It was originally submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 386 times since then and 18 times this year.
+Photos: 1, 2. submitted on January 20, 2021, by Frank Profitt of Georgetown, Kentucky.
+3, 4, 5. submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.